2018 Wireless Routers & Modems

 - To get the most potential from your fancy, top-shelf router you’ll need a compatible device.
 It’s no use having a router that has an ‘AC1900’ designation if your devices around the home only have a link speed of ‘N600’.

-- Your devices will still work with the router, but your router likely won’t live up to its full potential, like that smart kid in school who decided to hang around with people smoking cigarettes and skipping class behind the bike sheds, instead.
+- Your devices will still work with the router, but it likely won’t live up to its full potential, like that smart kid in school who decided to hang around with people smoking cigarettes and skipping class behind the bike sheds, instead.

 Your wireless router’s classification is an important figure to look at, but keep in mind that buying big doesn’t always equal big value if your devices don’t have the same designation.